adityakamath/adityakamath.github.io/_posts/2020-08-07-assembling_the_roscar_version_2.md

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/roscar_lasercut_assembly_wrong.png" />
 	<figcaption>The parts assembled with M2.5 screws and hex standoffs (brass and nylon).
 If you see, this is slightly different to the assembly in the design.
-This is where I realized that I had assembled the pieces upside down and that I had accidentally asked SnijLab to tape the wrong side.</figcaption>
+This is where I realized that I had assembled the pieces upside down and that I had accidentally asked Snijlab to tape the wrong side.</figcaption>
 </figure>

 <figure class="aligncenter">